The ability to understand and give legal consent to an action or arrangement.

 A name which cannot be registered because it is obscene or offensive, impracticable or against the public interest.

-a notice banning a workplace activity that may risk safety or health of any person.
+1. a notice banning a workplace activity that may risk safety or health of any person.
+2. a notice banning a person from working with children.

 The party presenting evidence against the person accused of committing a crime.